-The on-disk format directory entries is unchanged, except that the two bytes previously reserved for Extended Attributes now contain the high order word of the starting cluster number.
+The on-disk format directory entries are unchanged, except that the two bytes previously reserved for extended attributes now contain the high order word of the starting cluster number.

-MS-DOS APls that rely on intimate knowledge of the file system layout fail on FAT32 drives.
-For instance, GetDPB (int21 h, function 32h), Int 25/26h Absolute disk read/write, and most of the Int 21 h, function 440Dh IOCTLs will fail on FAT32 drives.
-New forms of these APls are provided in OEM service release 2 which work on all FAT drives.
+MS-DOS APIs that rely on an intimate knowledge of the file system layout fail on FAT32 drives.
+For instance, GetDPB (int21 h, function 32h), Int 25/26h Absolute disk read/write, and most of the Int 21 h, function 440Dh IOCTLs fail on FAT32 drives.
+New forms of these APIs are provided in OEM Service Release 2, which work on all FAT drives.

-Win32 APls are not affected by FAT32, with the exception of one additional API called GetFreeSpaceEx() for determining the true free space on a FAT32 volume.
+Win32 APIs are not affected by FAT32, except for one additional API called GetFreeSpaceEx() for determining the true free space on a FAT32 volume.

-Unfortunately, it can not be converted without erasing all of the information that is on the hard drive.
-To remove the Fat32 and re-initialize Fat16, you must Fdisk the hard drive, delete all partitions, and recreate without using extended support (FAT32).
+Unfortunately, it cannot be converted without erasing all the information that is on the hard drive.
+To remove the FAT32 and re-initialize FAT16, you must fdisk the hard drive, delete all partitions, and recreate without using extended support (FAT32).